Brimpton Common

 Brimpton Common is a hamlet in Berkshire, England.
 It is part of Brimpton Parish, and part of the Benefice of Aldermaston and Woolhampton in the Diocese of Oxford.
 It is in the Aldermaston Ward of West Berkshire Council.

 Housing

 It has a population of just under 150.
-The majority of the housing stock is detached with generous size plots.
+The majority of the housing stock is detached with generous-sized plots.
 There is a mixture of late 19th century estate and farm-workers' homes (some terraced or semi-detached), plus a post-war ribbon development of larger homes along Brimpton Lane, The Byway and Kingsclere Road.

 History

 Brimpton Common is the most westerly of a series of former medieval “commons” to the south of three rivers between Newbury and Reading: River Enborne, River Kennet and River Thames, the other commons being Tadley Common, Silchester Common, Mortimer Common, Wokefield Common and Burghfield Common.

 Geology

 The commons are flat land about 100 metres above sea level and the highest land between the watercourses to north and south.
 They are the remains of a marine sedimentation laid down in Tertiary times, subsequently raised by the uplift of the land in later geological times.
 A layer of clay between 0.5 and 1.0 metres thick provided an acidic topsoil on which the native vegetation was pine, heather and associated species.
 Below this was a bed of gravel, up to 3 metres deep.
 All of the exploitable gravel in Brimpton Common has now been extracted and the land has been restored to a mixture of agricultural land and fishing lake.